MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

         1. Copy your URL.

-        1. Go back the **Connection URL** page in Intelligent Order Management and paste the URL.
+        1. Go back to the **Connection URL** page in Intelligent Order Management and paste the URL.

 5. Go to the **Parameters** tab and add the **Owner Id** and **Webhook Name**. <where do I find this information?>

-##  Out of box capabilities
+##  Out-of-box capabilities

 The Flexe provider has the following capabilities.

 Business Events:

--   Billing of order confirmed by billing provider: event that indicates that billing was confirmed by Flexe
+-   Billing of order confirmed by billing provider: Event that indicates that billing was confirmed by Flexe.

--   Creation of fulfillment line succeeded: event that indicates that a fulfillment line was successfully created.
+-   Creation of fulfillment line succeeded: Event that indicates that a fulfillment line was successfully created.

--   Creation of fulfillment order failed: event that indicates that fulfillment of the order failed.
+-   Creation of fulfillment order failed: Event that indicates that fulfillment of the order failed.

--   Creation of fulfillment order succeeded: event that indicates that fulfillment of the order succeeded.
+-   Creation of fulfillment order succeeded: Event that indicates that fulfillment of the order succeeded.

 Actions: <I don't see any actions in the current environment, is this correct?>

 -   Transformation:

-    -   Microsoft Dataverse fulfillment line to Flexe order line: transforms a fulfillment order line from Intelligent Order Management to a Flexe order line.
+    -   Microsoft Dataverse fulfillment line to Flexe order line: Transforms a fulfillment order line from Intelligent Order Management to a Flexe order line.

-    -   Dataverse fulfillment order to Flexe order: transforms a fulfillment order from Intelligent Order Management to a Flexe order.
+    -   Dataverse fulfillment order to Flexe order: Transforms a fulfillment order from Intelligent Order Management to a Flexe order.